CalCOFI/rCRUX/README.md

 **Note**, there will be variability between runs due to primer blast return parameters and random sampling of the blast seeds table that occurs during rcrux_blast.

-# Detailed Explaination of The Major Functions
+# Detailed Explanation of The Major Functions

 # [get_blast_seeds](https://lunagal.github.io/get_blast_seeds)

 This script takes a set of forward and reverse primer sequences and generates csv summaries of data returned from [NCBI's primer blast](https://www.ncbi.nlm.nih.gov/tools/primer-blast/) about full length barcode sequence containing primer matches.
 It also generates a count of unique instances of taxonomic ranks (Phylum, Class, Order, Family, Genus, and Species)

-get_blast_seeds uses modified versions of functions from the [primerTree](https://CRAN.R-project.org/package=primerTree) package to submit queries to NCBI's primer BLAST tool, then aggregates results into a single data.frame. primer_search expands degenerate primers into each possible non-degenerate primer and submits a query for each. get_blast_seeds further multiplies the number of queries by allowing the user to query the primers for each organism in a vector. get_blast_seeds collects all these results from primer_search, filters them based on product length, and adds taxonomic data using the taxonomizr package.
+get_blast_seeds uses modified versions of functions from the [primerTree](https://CRAN.R-project.org/package=primerTree) package to submit queries to NCBI's primer BLAST tool, then aggregates results into a single data.frame. primer_search (Modified from [primerTree](https://CRAN.R-project.org/package=primerTree)) expands degenerate primers into each possible non-degenerate primer and submits a query for each. get_blast_seeds further multiplies the number of queries by allowing the user to query the primers for each organism in a vector. get_blast_seeds collects all these results from primer_search, filters them based on product length, and adds taxonomic data using the taxonomizr package.

 ### Organism(s)
 primer BLAST defaults to homo sapiens, so it is important that you supply a specific organism or organisms.
 NCBI's taxids can be found [here](https://www.ncbi.nlm.nih.gov/taxonomy).
 You can specify multiple organism by passing a character vector containing each of the options, like in the example below.